kartoza/docker-geosafe/deployment/ansible/README.md

 Create a new `all.yml` file and put it on `/deployment/ansible/development/group_vars/all.yml`.
 Copy the content from [all.travis.qgis.yml](development/group_vars/all.travis.qgis.yml) as a baseline.

-Step 2 to 6 is the same.
+Step 2 to 6 is the same in [GeoNode with GeoServer backend](#geonode-with-geoserver-backend)

 Skip step 7.

-Step 8 to 9 is the same.
+Step 8 to 9 is the same in [GeoNode with GeoServer backend](#geonode-with-geoserver-backend)

 ## GeoNode with QGIS Server Backend and GeoSAFE